A Sunday in the centro historico of CDMX (Mexico city)

 - Camera gear (someone was happy!)

-- I even found a street dedicated to huge stores of crystals and Indian holistic goods… unfortunately I can’t buy anything for now, because we are still traveling.
+- I even found a street dedicated to huge stores of crystals and Indian holistic goods… unfortunately I can’t buy anything for now, because we are still traveling

-- And the amazing place where I tried to repair my hard drive: Plaza de la Technologia, which is a two floors building dedicated to all the IT independent workers.
+- And the amazing place where I tried to repair my hard drive: Plaza de la Tecnologia, which is a two floors building dedicated to all the IT independent workers.
 Every one of them has a stall number and the place seems to be sponsored by HP… good job HP Mexico!
 (They call it Heche Pi in here :p)

 For hand made Mexican products, I prefer going to a market to have all the options gathered in one place.
 But boy, are the Mexican handicrafts pretty!
 Especially the embroidery, Hello boho chic beach looks!